aau-claaudia/ailab-docs/docs/application-guides/matlab.md

-It is possible to run MATLAB in AI Cloud
+It is possible to run MATLAB in AI Student Cloud

 First, build your MATLAB image, e.g. like